brandon942/js-shrink/README.md

 Shortens string literals, property names, variable names, builtin values.
 Basically, it turns all frequently used strings into short variables and prepends the declaration statement.

 Property names are not mangled (changed).
 They are preserved as they are but are still minified.
 The minification is less effective but it's safe.
-It's a good alternative for when mangling of property names causes issues.

 # Usage
 ```javascript